rddl-network/shamir-coordinator-service/README.md

 ## Execution

+This service relies on TLS certificates.
+See [example](example/README.md) to easily generate certificates for development.

 The service can be executed via the following go command without having it previously built:
 ```bash
 go run cmd/shamir-coordinator/main.go